hpcleuven/VscDocumentation/source/antwerp/SLURM_UAntwerp.rst

 Historically, Slurm was an acronym of **S**\imple **L**\inux **U**\tility for **R**\esource **M**\anagement.
-The development started around 2002 at Lawrence Livermore National Lab as a resource manager for Linux cluster.
+The development started around 2002 at Lawrence Livermore National Lab as a resource manager for Linux clusters.
 Slurm has always had a very modular architecture.
 From 2008 on increasingly sophisticated scheduling plugins were added to Slurm.
 Nowadays it is used on some of the largest systems in the world.
-Slurm is completely Open Source though commercial support can be obtained from SchedMD, a spin-off company of the Slurm development.
+Slurm is completely open source though commercial support can be obtained from SchedMD, a spin-off company of the Slurm development.